Philosophy AA-T Degree

 This course is an introduction to United States and California government and politics, including their constitutions, political institutions and processes, and political actors.
 An examination of political behavior, political issues, and public policy, this course satisfies the CSU requirement in U.S. Constitution and California State and local government (US-2 and US-3).
 This course may be offered in a distance education format.

-This course examines the basics of sociology--the study of society.
-Sociology examines the interactions among social institutions, cultures, groups, and individuals.
-This course will focus on how unequal power relations organize the social world and shape individual lives, and how individuals negotiate their lives in different social and economic contexts.
+This course provides an introduction to the discipline of sociology.
+It examines interactions among social institutions, cultures, groups, and individuals.
+The focus is on how unequal power relations organize the social world and shape individual lives, and how individuals negotiate their lives in different social, cultural, and economic contexts.
 The course will examine a broad array of topics using a variety of theoretical perspectives and sociological research methods.
 The primary goal of this course is to recognize how people's experiences are shaped by social forces and reshaped through human action.
-This course may be offered in a distance learning format.
+This course may be offered in a distance education format.

 Spring Semester, Second Year16 Units Total